SQL-Academy/en.sql-academy/course/module-2/operator-having/article.md

+---
+meta:
+    title: 'operator HAVING'
+    description: 'Using the HAVING statement in SQL'
+---

 # operator HAVING

 We have already looked at a query to obtain the average rental cost of residential properties depending on the type of housing: